organise-network/frontend-dogs-task/README.md

 - **Task 4:** Add a "Share this Image" button, so a user can share a link to the Dog App, which will show the shared image.
 - **Task 5:** Add a "Previous Dog" button, which lets a user go back to the last random dog image they viewed.

+Please feel free to make assumptions about any ambiguous requirements - please document any assumptions you make.

 ## What we're evaluating

 1. How you approach adding new features to a new codebase